Record-dependent measures on the symmetric groups: Constructions of the extreme RD-measures

 \section{Constructions of the extreme RD-measures}

-Let $P^*\in\mathcal M_R(\O)$ be the measure whose projection to $\Sym_n$ is the uniform distribution for every $n$.
-A characteristic feature of the random order on $\mathbb N$ with distribution $P^*$ is exchangeability, that is invariance of the distribution under bijections of $\mathbb N$.
+A natural concept of `a uniformly distributed random order' on $\mathbb N$ is the probability measure $P^*\in\mathcal M_R(\O)$ whose projection to $\Sym_n$ is the uniform distribution for every $n$.
+A characteristic feature of $P^*$ is exchangeability, that is the invariance under bijections of $\mathbb N$.
 The order can be neatly constructed in terms of a sequence $(\xi_i)$ of independent random variables uniformly distributed on the unit interval, by letting $i$ to precede $j$ iff $\xi_i<\xi_j$.
-It is clear from this construction that the exchangeable order on $\mathbb N$ is almost surely dense and do not have either maximal, or minimal element.
-Thus, $\mathbb N$ with this order is isomorphic as an ordered space to $({\mathbb Q},<)$ $P^*$-almost surely, as is clear from a classical characterization going back to Hausdorff \cite[Section III.11]{Haus}.
+It is clear from this construction that the exchangeable order is almost surely dense and has neither maximal, nor minimal elements.
+Thus, $\mathbb N$ with this order is isomorphic (as an ordered space) to $({\mathbb Q},<)$ $P^*$-almost surely, as it follows from the classical characterization of dense orders due to Hausdorff (see \cite[Section III.11]{Haus}).

-Another well-known fact about the uniform distribution on $\Sym_n$ is that the number of records in a random permutation sampled from this distribution satisfies $|R(\sigma)|/\log n\to 1$ in probability (see e.g.\ \cite{Records_review}).
+Under the uniform distribution on $\Sym_n$ the number of records satisfies $|R(\sigma)|/\log n\to 1$ in probability, as is well known \cite{Records_review}.
 It will be clear from what follows that $P^*$ is the only RD-measure with sublinear growth of $|R(\sigma)|$ as $n\to\infty$.
-We shall introduce next a family of random orders for which the number of records is asymptotic to $n$.
+We introduce next a family of random orders for which the number of records is asymptotically linear in $n$.
 The idea is to exploit the ranks as in the construction of extreme elements of $\mathcal M_R(\Sym_n)$.
 To that end, we need some preliminaries.